 Love them or loath them here are a few comments on the Exorcist 'legacy' including the abysmal second instalment.
 Dominion: A Prequel to the Exorcist was directed by Paul Schrader and Exorcist: The Beginning was then directed by Renny Harlin, neither of which compare to the 1st or 3rd Exorcist.
-Here we have an anomaly of two Exorcist films utilising the some of the same actors, the same sets and almost the same story... this is what makes these Exorcist prequels interesting and a complete oddity.
+Here we have an anomaly of two Exorcist films utilising the some of the same actors, the same sets and almost the same story...
+This is what makes these Exorcist prequels interesting and a complete oddity.

 Dominion: Prequel to the Exorcist (2005)